MauererM/profit/readme.md

 * Automatic gathering of market prices and foreign exchange rates
 	- Data can also be provided manually
 * MIT License
+* Uses the Alpha Vantage API to automatically obtain market data

 PROFIT is a simple aggregation and analysis tool for personal finance.
 It provides a comprehensive overview of the tracked assets.
 This is usually complicated by the fact that assets are commonly held in different banks and accounts, with numerous currencies.
 Furthermore, office software, which is often used to track personal assets, scales badly, i.e., adding/removing assets requires new spreadsheets or updated formulas.
 PROFIT is simple and focuses on long-term maintainability, simplicity and scalability.